Paud Phata metro station

-Ideal Colony is an elevated metro station on the East-West corridor of the Aqua Line of Pune Metro in Pune, India.
+Paud Phata (until Dec.
+2025 Ideal Colony) is an elevated metro station on the East-West corridor of the Aqua Line of Pune Metro in Pune, India.
 The station was opened on 6 March 2022 as an inauguration of Pune Metro and was the first to be completed.
 From March 2022 to August 2023, the Aqua Line was operational between Vanaz and Garware College.
 The extended section between Garware College to Ruby Hall Clinic was inaugurated on 1 August 2023.
 So the metro operated from Vanaz to Ruby Hall Clinic.
 Later the remaining stretch was completed and the line operates till Ramwadi from 6 March 2024.